 So where does this leave the meat-containing diet, which is so widespread today?
 In light of food scandals over recent years, the realities of meat production and the current available evidence, the question arises of whether – purely in terms of health – it is responsible to feed children meat at all.
 At the latest since October 2015, when the WHO announced on the back of more than 800 studies that red meat was “probably carcinogenic” and processed meat such as sausage was “carcinogenic”, hardly anyone can now be unaware of just how harmful to health meat in general can be.
 On top of this, in the UK, 80% of chickens, 45% of laying hens and 75% of breeding pigs are factory farmed, meaning that this meat is also contaminated with the residue of antibiotics, tranquilisers, psychopharmaceuticals and other substances administered on a large scale in the livestock industry.
 Over the years, these residues accumulate in the bodies of those who consume these animals, which also explains why the breast milk of long-term vegetarians has been shown to contain much fewer contaminants.
 The organic livestock industry also permits the use of, say, antibiotics to a degree.
 And while even toxin-free meat (which in fact hardly exists in reality) does not contain any nutrients that can't be easily obtained from a balanced, meat-free diet, it still always contains potentially harmful substances such as saturated fatty acids and cholesterol.

 As parents, we are responsible for our children’s diet and should be aware that the foundations for healthy eating patterns are laid in infancy.
-Anyone who still believes that meat is vital either doesn’t know any better, so is simply uninformed, or stands to gain from the uncritical acceptance of this assertion.
+Anyone who still believes that animal procucts such as meat and dairy are vital either doesn’t know any better, so is simply uninformed, or stands to gain from the uncritical acceptance of this assertion.
 Knowledge is power and only those armed with the requisite knowledge are in a position to make informed nutritional decisions.

 Next to Upbringing →